 Our bodies brushed together.
 I was getting closer and closer.
-For a while I remembered what it’s like to be young and scared and wanting so badly to give yourself away, because you don’t know what to with all that’s been given to you.
+For a while I remembered what it’s like to be young and scared and to want so badly to give yourself away, because you don’t know what to with all that’s been given to you.

 You do it with your eyes shut and your mind on fire and a burning desire to never get yourself back.
 Not the way you were, anyway.
-There I was again, trying to negotiate a new, changed self with a man, since God, whom I’d made a kind of business partner at that point, turned into some sort of business partner – ‘I’ll be a good girl, just make this and that come true’ – seemed to have run out.
+So there I was again, trying to negotiate a new, changed self with a man, since God, whom I’d made a kind of business partner at that point—‘I’ll be a good girl, just make this and that come true’—seemed to have run out of options for me.

-His grip got tighter as the minutes and strangers passed by.
+His grip tightened as minutes and strangers passed.
 His body was warm, his breath smelled of alcohol and mint, and his skin of strong cologne.
-His eyes moved up and down my body, or however much he could make out of it.
+His eyes moved up and down my body, or as much of it as he could make out.
 ‘Let’s go outside,’ he whispered in my ear.

-I followed.
-It was grey, almost dark, and it had started to rain again.
-I liked the cold, refreshing wind and the sound of cars driving on wet streets.
-Somebody offered me a drink, but I refused and found my way to him.
-He was waiting for me with a pack of cigarettes in his hand.
-I told him my name and accepted one with a smile.
+I followed him.
+It was grey, almost dark, and it had started raining again.
+I liked the cold, refreshing wind and the sound of the cars driving on the wet streets.
+Someone offered me something to drink, but I declined and found my way to him.
+He was waiting for me with a pack of cigarettes in his hand, and I accepted one with a smile.

 I, too, was surprised to hear that.

-“No, I don’t think so,” he said, vaguely disappointed.
+‘No, I don’t think so,’ he said, a little disappointed.

 He was right, to some extent.
-I liked putting myself in strange situations and seeing what I do next, like directing and acting in a film about – yes, that’s right – your girl here.
+I liked to put myself in strange situations and see what I’d do next—like direct and star in a movie about, well, your girl here.
 ‘What’s behind that door?’
-I ask myself in the mirror, and my reflection goes, ‘Why don’t you find out?’
-And then I get up, get ready, and get excited.
+I’d ask myself in the mirror, and my reflection would say, ‘Why don’t you find out?’ and then I’d get up, get ready, and get excited.
 But that shouldn’t be visible to others.
 I started nervously balancing on one foot.

-My senses had been out of tune for a good few moments – of course.
+My senses had been out of tune for a few moments—of course.

 I nodded.
 There was no point in explaining.
 I made a mental note to be more careful.
-I was, as ever, too transparent.
+I was, as usual, too transparent.

-“Just Mel,” he said smiling.
-“I’m sorry.
-Maybe we can start again?”
+‘Just Mel,’ he said with a smile.
+‘I’m sorry.
+Maybe we can start again?’

-I took a step back, then one forward again, and put my hand out.
-As I thought of what to say, I saw what his face looked like with a smile on.
-The second mental note I made went something like, ‘Remember that you like this.’
+I took a step back, then one forward again, and held out my hand.
+As I considered what to say, I saw saw what his face looked like with a smile on.
+The second mental note I made to myself was something like, ‘Remember you like this’.

 He took my hand and, oh…